Depression in Nurses: The Ripple Effect

 Owen agrees that a lack of control contributes to depression. "[It's] the knowledge of a full census and the fact that you're it for the care that's going to be given," he says.
 He adds that nurses may feel devalued or under-appreciated by patients and administrations.

-The most frequently reported symptoms of depression by registered nurses include:
+The most frequently reported symptoms of depression by registered nurses to include the following:

 - Sleep problems